-The picture of the sun is of a strong vigorous man getting ready to charge into the day.
-At night, when it is dark, the sun rests in a tent that God made for it, that's the poetic image here.
-Then it gets up in the morning for its long journey east to west, right across the heavens to the far edge of the sky.
+The sun has the lead role in the heavens.
+He's like a strong energetic man who can't wait for his race to start.
+At night, when it is dark, the sun rests in a tent of darkness that God made for it.
+That's the image here.
+Then the sun gets up again next morning for its long journey east to west, right across the heavens.
+Every day the sun rejoices to run his course.

-The heavens declare the glory of God, and much of that glory is wrapped up in the sun itself, since the sun shapes life on earth far more than any of the rest.
+The heavens declare the glory of God, and much flows from the sun itself.
+The sun shapes life on earth far more than any of the rest.
+Nothing is deprived of its warmth.
+That key line tells us about God's glory - nothing is deprived of the warmth of God's glory.
 Warmth and growth and light, with coolness and darkness at night to rest, and then warmth and light and growth again, day after day after day, for everyone.
 The sun declares God to us.
+Are you listening?

-The Second Message: The Law Declares the Glory of God (vv7-10)
+3 The Second Message: The Law Declares the Glory of God (vv7-10)